Miller Feeder

 Ashforth Feeder, to suit British National Bee Hive

-This is a wooden overall type of bee feeder that has the feeding station situated along one edge, it is a bottom bee space type of feeder.
+This is a wooden overall type of bee feeder that is the same principle as the Miller feeder, but has the feeding station situated along one edge, it is a bottom bee space type of feeder.
 The design of this type is attributed to Harrison Ashforth.
 The main feed reservoir is all in one piece and this particular version is suitable for the bottom bee space, B.S.
 National type of bee hive.

-One of the objectives in this design is to allow the feeding station to be positioned at the side of the hive that is lowest so that gravity drains all the feed to where the bees can deal with it.
-However I am suspicious that the edge is not the best place to attract the bees to when conditions are cool or marginal.
+One of the objectives in this design is to allow the feeding station to be positioned at the side of the hive that is lowest, so that gravity drains all the feed to where the bees can deal with it.
+It is slightly more simple than the Miller and is thus slightly cheaper to manufacture.
+I have used both types together and there is no noticeable difference in performance.

 National Ashforth Feeder